 Maria Sharapova Bio And Facts

 This controversy received a lot of media attention and made Sharapova even more of a household name.
 She went back to competing once her ban from tennis was lifted.
-After playing for three more years, she retired in 2020 but remains one of the most well-known tennis players.
+After playing for three more years, she retired in 2020 but remains one of the greatest and most well-known tennis players of all time.

 - Birthday: April 19th, 1987 (19-04-1987)